Monday, January 31, 2011

 on his hands and did not rush to assist them.
 Tragic mistake because

-d aside by the ayatollahs, US embassy was seized and hostages taken and radical Islam was established in what was once our strongest ally in the region.
+that government was quickly and brutally pushed aside by the ayatollahs, US embassy was seized and hostages taken and radical Islam was established in what was once our strongest ally in the region. - (Joel Rosenberg) The Shah had his many flaws, no question about it.

 But Carter’s actions helped trigger the Islamic Revolution and led to